Foreign policy of the Franklin D. Roosevelt administration: Early 1941

-In late 1940, Admiral Harold Stark had sent Roosevelt the Plan Dog memo, which set forth four strategic war plans for fighting an anticipated two-front war against Japan and Germany.
-Of the four strategies, Stark advocated for the so-called "Plan Dog," which contemplated a Europe first strategy and the avoidance of conflict with Japan for as long as possible.
-A key part of this strategy was to ensure that Britain remained in the fight against Germany until the United States, potentially with the aid of other countries, could launch a land offensive into Europe.
-Roosevelt did not publicly commit to Plan Dog, but it motivated him to launch talks between American and British military staff, codenamed "ABC–1."
-In early 1941, American and British military planners jointly agreed to pursue a Europe first strategy.
-In July 1941, Roosevelt ordered Secretary of War Stimson to begin planning for total American military involvement.
+In late 1940, Admiral Harold Stark sent Roosevelt the Plan Dog memo, which set forth four strategic war plans for fighting an anticipated two-front war against Japan and Germany.
+Of the four strategies, Stark advocated the so-called "Plan Dog", which contemplated a Europe first strategy and avoidance of conflict with Japan for as long as possible.
+A key part of this strategy was to ensure that Britain remained in the fight against Germany until the U.S., potentially with other countries' help, could launch a land offensive into Europe.
+Roosevelt did not publicly commit to Plan Dog, but it motivated him to launch talks between U.S. and British military staff, codenamed "ABC–1".
+In early 1941, U.S. and British military planners jointly agreed to pursue a Europe first strategy.
+In July, Roosevelt ordered Secretary of War Stimson to begin planning for total American military involvement.
 The resulting "Victory Program" provided the army's estimates of the mobilization of manpower, industry, and logistics necessary to defeat Germany and Japan.
 The program planned to dramatically increase aid to the Allied nations and to prepare a force of ten million men in arms, half of whom would be ready for deployment abroad in 1943.

 When Germany invaded the Soviet Union in June 1941, Roosevelt agreed to extend Lend-Lease to the Soviets.
-Thus, Roosevelt had committed the U.S. to the Allied side with a policy of "all aid short of war."
-Some Americans were reluctant to aid the Soviet Union, but Roosevelt believed that the Soviets would be indispensable in the defeat of Germany.
+Thus he had committed the U.S. to the Allied side with a policy of "all aid short of war."
+Some Americans were reluctant to aid the Soviet Union, but Roosevelt believed the Soviets would be indispensable in defeating Germany.
 Execution of the aid fell victim to foot dragging in the administration, so FDR appointed a special assistant, Wayne Coy, to expedite matters.